-- (a) Composition.
-The Council shall comprise 70 Members.
-With the exception of Park Hill and Whitgift which shall return one Member, and the following Wards which shall each return two Members: Addiscombe East, Kenley, New Addington North, New Addington South, Norbury and Pollards Hill, Norbury Park, Old Coulsdon, Purley Oaks and Riddlesdown, Selhurst, Selsdon and Addington Village, Selsdon Vale and Forestdale, and Shirley South, three Members shall be elected by the voters of each Ward in accordance with a scheme drawn up by the Boundary Committee for England and approved by the Electoral Commission. - (b) Eligibility.
-Only registered voters of the Borough or those living or working (as provided by statute) there shall be eligible to hold the office of Member.
+(a) Composition.
+The Council shall comprise the Elected Mayor and 70 Councillors.
+The Mayor will be elected by the voters of the whole Borough and Councillors shall be elected by the voters of each Ward in accordance with a scheme drawn up by the Boundary Committee for England and approved by the Electoral Commission as follows:

+Park Hill and Whitgift One member Addiscombe East Kenley New Addington North New Addington South Norbury and Pollards Hill Norbury Park Old Coulsdon Purley Oaks and Riddlesdown Selhurst Selsdon and Addington Village Selsdon Vale and Forestdale Shirley South Two members Addiscombe West Bensham Manor Broad Green Coulsdon Town Crystal Palace and Upper Norwood Fairfield Purley and Woodcote Sanderstead Shirley North South Croydon South Norwood Thornton Heath Waddon West Thornton Woodside Three Members

+(b) Eligibility.

+Only registered voters of the Borough or those living or working (as provided by statute) there shall be eligible to hold the office of Mayor or Councillor.

-2.2 Election and terms of Members
+2.2 Election and terms of Councillors

-The regular election of Members shall be held on the first Thursday in May every four years.
-The terms of office of Members shall start on the fourth day after being elected and shall finish on the fourth day after the date of the next regular election.
+The regular election of Councillors and the elected Mayor shall be held on the first Thursday in May every four years.
+The terms of office of the elected Mayor and Councillors shall start on the fourth day after being elected and shall finish on the fourth day after the date of the next regular election.
 In the event of a vacancy occurring between regular elections, a by-election will be held in accordance with statutory provisions.

-2.3 Roles and functions of all Members.
+2.3 Roles and functions of all Councillors.

-- (a) Key roles.
-All Members shall: - collectively as members of the Council be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - (ii) represent their communities and bring their views into the Council's decision-making process, i.e. become an advocate of and for their communities: - (iii) deal with individual casework and act as an advocate for constituents in resolving particular concerns or grievances; - (iv) balance different interests identified within their Ward and represent the Ward as a whole;

-- (v) be involved in decision taking and/or the scrutiny function; - (vi) be available to represent the Council on other bodies; and - (vii) maintain the highest standards of conduct and ethics.
+(a) Key roles - All Councillors shall:

+- (i) collectively as members of the Council be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - (ii) represent their communities and bring their views into the Council's decision-making process, i.e. become an advocate of and for their communities: - (iii) deal with individual casework and act as an advocate for constituents in resolving particular concerns or grievances; - (iv) balance different interests identified within their Ward and represent the Ward as a whole; - (v) be involved in decision taking and/or the scrutiny function; - (vi) be available to represent the Council on other bodies; and - (vii) maintain the highest standards of governance, conduct and ethics.